 First, we want to say that you should never ignore a toothache.
 Dental pain and sensitivity is your body’s way of telling you something is wrong and could indicate a deeper underlying problem with your oral health.
-If you feel a twinge of pain, call our office to determine your next steps.
+If you feel a twinge of pain, schedule emergency dental care with our dentist in Troy, MI, to determine your next steps.

-Here are some ways you can Dr. Nazarian.until you’re able to see
+Here are some ways you canuntil you’re able to see Dr. Nazarian.

 Floss Your Teeth